-One unit was observed during the inspection; this unit was observed to be closed while not in use, and procedures were properly posted.
+One unit was observed at the power plant during the inspection; this unit was observed to be closed while not in use, and procedures were properly posted.
 On-site parts cleaners continue to be maintained by Safety-Kleen; the observed machine utilizes "Premium Gold" solvent that has been previously documented at this and other facilities.